johanbove/johanbove.github.io/_posts/2015-09-29-Windows-Bluetooth-Mouse-Connection-Fixed.md

 Looking for a way to make my Surface Pro 3 and the mouse talk to each other without being interrupted by the signal interference I came across [a MSDN document](https://msdn.microsoft.com/en-us/library/windows/hardware/dn133849(v=vs.85).aspx>) which explains how to set the **ChannelAvoidanceRange** in Windows.
 So that's what I did.

-## Did it fix it?
+## Did I fix it?

-Apparently the issue has not been interily fixed yet.
-I do still experience occasional Mouse freezes.
-So I will continue investigating what I can do to fix this.
+Not yet.
+I still experience occasional Mouse freezes.
+I will continue investigating what I can do to fix this.
 This post gives you a potential solution, but might not work in your situation.

-## Disclaimer
+## Potential fixes

+- Turn off all the BlueTooth devices in your immediate area; I have a cool, great sounding, portable Urban Ears UE Boom BlueTooth speaker which I use in the living room.
+By switching it off it seems that my mouse - PC connection is stabler. (more time needed to verify this)

+## A potential Solution: setting a key in the Windows registry

-I'm not a Microsoft support partner / engineer.
-The solution offered here seems to be working for me, but it might not fix your issue.
+**Disclaimer:** I'm not a Microsoft support engineer.
 Be careful editing the Windows registry.
 You can easily screw-up your Windows machine editing the wrong things.

-## A potential Solution: setting a key in the Windows registry
+Results may vary.

 Below you can find the description on how to set the ''ChannelAvoidanceRange'' registry key which for some reason is not set on Surface Pro machines even-though the document states that OEM'S should take care of this.
 I guess this was a small oversight on Microsoft's side.

-In short, this is what I did:
+The steps to set the registry key:

 - Opened up the Windows Registry (with administrator rights)
 - As always when editing the Registry: make sure you have a backup!